 Strictly 2020: Celebrity contestants

-It's currently being rumoured that former Strictly contestant Jamie Laing will be returning to take part his year after sustaining a foot injury during rehearsals which forced him to quit in 2019.
+It's been rumoured that former Strictly contestant Jamie Laing will be returning to take part his year after sustaining a foot injury during rehearsals which forced him to quit in 2019.

 The Made in Chelsea had been partnered with Oti Mabuse before being replaced by Emmerdale's Kelvin Fletcher, who went on to clinch the Glitterball.